Dora and friends, into the city

 Dora and Friends: Into the City! is a 2014 Spin-Off of the Nick Jr. cartoon Dora the Explorer.
 A now preteen aged Dora has moved with her parents to a city.
 Along with her new friends, the Explorer Girls (consisting of Alana, Naiya, Emma, Kate, and Pablo), they do things around the city.

-The show originated from a special that premiered on Nick Jr. on August 7, 2011 called Dora's Explorer Girls.
-It featured Dora and the Explorer Girls having to search for and find the tickets for a Shakira concert after Alana accidentally leaves her jacket in the donation bag she brought.
+The show originated from Dora's Explorer Girls, a spinoff of the original series that never got off the ground (only a Pilot Movie, some merchandise, and an online game were produced).
+The pilot featured Dora and the Explorer Girls having to search for and find the tickets for a Shakira concert after Alana accidentally leaves her jacket in the donation bag she brought.

 The show still keeps its theme of teaching Spanish as well as being a part of the community.
 However, the Spanish curriculum on the show is expanded to include phrases and commands rather than just the single Spanish words on the original show.